dennisjbell/redmine/HABITAT.md

 visiting http://localhost:8000 in your browser.
 The login for the admin user is `admin` with password `admin`.

-<a name=p1></a>
-### FIXME/TODO/WTF:
-> When I logged into redmine, it prompted me to change the password, then immediately told me the password had expired and prompted me to change it again.
-While the password had changed, the `must_change_passwd` field did not get set to `f` in the database.
-When I changed this manually, it stopped prompting for a new password.
-I do not know if this is due to the pg gem version or something else that was changed to make this work in habitat or if its a bug in this branch of redmine.
-I will see if it continues to be problematic.
-We did not have this problem in the Rails 5.0 master branch habiterization.

-### UPDATE:
-> Changed the default.toml file to not include the host (which was left over from the connect to local database previously tested on the Rails 5.0 step) and recreated the app/db containers, and it worked.
-Not sure if this fixes it, or if its just a coincidence.

 Now that we've verified that this works, we can stop it by hitting Ctrl-C in the running terminal, then remove the containers using
 ```